-The large main, small jib, sail plan also eliminates the need for large overlapping headsails (genoas), as the driving power comes from the much improved shape and size of the mainsail.
+The large main, small jib, sail plan on the 36 also eliminates the need for large overlapping headsails (genoas), as the driving power comes from the much improved shape and size of the mainsail.
 This offers an easier tacking small jib, creating good performance and more comfortable sailing as it is less work for the crew.